How I Groom My Goldendoodle: Hair cuts!

 Step 2: Body

-I use the #3 blade for most of the dog.
+I use a #3 blade for most of the dog.
 This is supposed to cut hair down to ½”, but I find it’s closer to 1″.
 Things can get kind of patchy when I use the #3 blade… The blade can get warm with use, so I move as quickly as possible.
 I do have a blade coolant.
-If the blade gets too warm, I’ll take a break and work on another part of the dog.
+If the blade gets too warm, I’ll take a break and work on another part of the dog with scissors.

 I clip Bloo’s leash on and attach her to the hand railing of the stairs.
 She usually resigns after a couple minutes and just lies down on her side while I work away.
 Her body is the easiest part for me to do.